CLARIAH/vocabulary-recommender/README.md

 >
 &nbsp;

 New to yarn?
-The instructions to download yarn can be found [[here](https://classic.yarnpkg.com/lang/en/docs/install/)]
+The instructions to download and install yarn can be found ([here](https://yarnpkg.com/getting-started/install)).

 &nbsp;